ChrisAshtear/StarFire/README.md

 *Current Goals for the next few days are:

--Bugfixes
+- Bugfixes
--Upgrading our UIdisplay script so that it can be attached to multiple screens while changing no code, only inspector values.
+- Upgrading our UIdisplay script so that it can be attached to multiple screens while changing no code, only inspector values.
 Its currently used to display infocard data when you hover over an item in the equipment slot.
--Cargo drops for loot when you destroy an enemy.
+- Cargo drops for loot when you destroy an enemy.